maingauchegames/maingauche.games/content/devlog/20220809-stereo-boy-launch/index.md

 *rePlace*, however, was supposed to be a twin-stick shooter.
 Check out the pew-pew gun sounds and the pulse-pounding soundtrack!
 We thought, “hey, we’d be terrible a making a puzzle game.”

-So we turned it into a puzzle game.
+And so then we turned it into a puzzle game!
 In the intervening six months, the following occurred:

 ## No more twin-stick